magnesj/ResInsight/docs/Completions.md

 ## Fractures

-Hydraulic fractures are completions created by pressurizing the reservoir at a certain point in the well, and thereby creating a crack in the formations.
+Hydraulic fractures are completions created by pressurizing the reservoir at a certain point in the well, and thereby creating a crack in the formation.
 A substance is then injected into the crack to keep it open when relaxing the pressure.

-Fractures in ResInsight can be added both to simulation wells and Well Trajectories, and have two main types: Eliptical fractures and StimPlan fractures.
+Fractures in ResInsight can be added both to simulation wells and Well Trajectories, and have two main types: Elliptical fractures and StimPlan fractures.

 ### Fracture Templates